-Staging A rea Manager Potential Designates Field or Plant Personnel, C Field or Plant Personnel, Contract Safety or Security Company Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 211 Check-In List, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Steering Area Man agar actablishes the Establishing the staging area.
+Staging A rea Manager Potential Designates Field or Plant Personnel, Contract Safety or Security Company Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 211 Check-In List, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Steering Area Man agar actablishes the Establishing the staging area.
 The Staging Area Mana Staging Area and subse resources within it that equently manages the Coordinating and managing resources in the staging area. awaiting tactical assignment.
 On the direction of the Operations Section Chief, the Staging Area Manager organizes resources into Strike Teams and Task Forces.
 The Staging Area Manager provides briefings on the current situation and if necessary, allocated tasks to Strike Teams and Task Forces prior to deployment.
 The Staging Area Manager will work closely with Providing briefings to the resources at the Staging Area covering: The current situation.
 Likely tasks to be executed.
 Safety procedures to be used.
 Organizing resources into Strike Teams and Task Forces.
 Ensuring Resources are checked into the incident.
 Command and General cking of information and rces is conducted Ensuring resources arriving at the staging area match those that have been ordered. efficiently.
-This include Enabling the check es: -in procedure on behalf Ensuring the security at the site is maintained. of the Planning Section Resources Unit.
-Acting as a goods receiving station on behalf of the Logistics Section Resources Unit.
+This include Enabling the check es: -in procedure on behalf Ensuring the security at the site is maintained.
+Acting as a goods r ction Resources Unit. receiving station on behalf ction Resources Unit.
 Providing regular updates to the Operations Section Chief on the status and availability of resources in the staging area.
-See complete Role Guide for further details.
-Digital version is available at The Pipeline .
+Digital vers • uide for further details. line .
 Hard copies are available in the ICP.